jacobparry/weather_umbrella/README.md

       - Set up a GenServer to poll MetaWeather about once a minute or so.
 I noticed in their docs that they said please don't hit them more than once a minute.
 I figured I'd be nice and rate limit myself.
       - Differentiate in the logic for when I need to query the db vs MetaWeather.
       - Flesh out Absinthe and GraphQL to allow more robust querying.

+      - There is a bug in one of the genserver resolvers.
+For some reason, it is loading double data.